Emmotes/ic_spoilers/docs/shadowheart.md

         }
     ],
     "requirements": "",
-    "description": {"desc": "Shadowheart base attack is replaced by Guidance.
+    "description": {"desc": "Shadowheart's base attack is replaced by Guidance.
 When she casts Guidance, she increases the damage of your BUD-setting Champion's next attack by $(not_buffed amount)%.
 Stacks multiplicatively up to $(max_stacks) times."}, "id": 1758,
     "flavour_text": "",
     "graphic_id": 0,